Missing Stage in Child Passenger Safety — Pregnancy

 Have you heard more about protecting expecting mothers and their babies in the car?
 No?

-But after reading the studies about driving and pregnancy, we knew we had to add it to our collection of innovative products.
-And all of our research is why we include pregnancy as an additional stage in child passenger safety.
+And after reading the studies about driving and pregnancy, we knew we had to add Tummy Shield to our collection of innovative products.
+Because of what the research revealed, we include pregnancy as an additional stage in child passenger safety.
 We call it the “plus” stage of the 4 stages of car seats.
+Seems like maybe Hank Weiss would agree.

 What made Weiss say driving during pregnancy is a new challenge for child passenger safety advocates?
 Isn’t driving while pregnant just like driving while not pregnant?